Biological Sciences (BSc)

 Additional costs

-Field courses which take place abroad incur an additional cost – primarily to cover student travel and accommodation.
+Field courses which take place abroad or away from Cardiff incur an additional cost – primarily to cover student travel and accommodation.
 We strive to keep these to a minimum, for example we maintain our own Field Station and staff in Borneo, whose costs are not recovered from charges to students.
-We also offer some excellent Wales-based field courses which do not incur additional costs.
+We also offer an excellent Cardiff-based field course which does not incur additional costs.

 No additional charges are made for other aspects of tuition, although some services (such as student printing on demand) may incur a charge.